x64dbg/x64dbg/README.md

 ## Note
 **This is a new version of this repository.
 The old version can be found [here](https://bitbucket.org/mrexodia/x64_dbg_old).**

+Also please run install.bat before you start committing code, this ensures your code is auto-formatted to the *x64_dbg* standards.

 ## Downloads
 Releases of *x64_dbg* can be found on [here](http://download.x64dbg.com).